Cubs vs. Braves Player Props Betting Odds

 - Hoerner has 21 doubles, four triples, eight home runs, 28 walks and 58 RBI (120 total hits).
 He's also stolen 24 bases.

-- Hoerner hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .292 with three doubles, a home run, a walk and an RBI.
+- Hoerner has picked up at least one hit in four straight games.
+In his last five games he is hitting .292 with three doubles, a home run, a walk and an RBI.

 Hoerner Recent Games